Ki BoBae 기보배 – The Best

 (Google Translate horribly mangles this article, but I think the 2019 season began just 3 months after the birth of her daughter and Ki struggled to get into shape … read the article here – warning, its in Korean and google translate is not kind).

-Given her sheer dominance 2011 till 2017, she is and will remain for me the most successful archer ever to have strung a bow … and personally I’m not counting her out yet.
+Given her sheer dominance 2011 till 2017, she is and will remain for me the most successful archer ever to have strung a bow … and personally I’m not counting her out making a comeback.
 There’s just too much determination and will to win wrapped up in that 5’6″, 123lbs frame.
-I fully expect, well .. fervently hope .. to see her back on the line at Tokyo doing what she does best … winning!
+I fully expect, well .. fervently hope .. to see her back on the international line doing what she does best … winning!
+Only problem being … its said that its harder to make the Korean National team than it is to win a gold medal!
+She needs to emigrate .. perhaps she has a Scottish granny! :o)

 Videos of Ki Bo Bae in action: